Frequently asked questions

 Where will my treatment take place?

-All outpatient consultations and surgery take place at Newton Abbott Hospital.
-All are fully registered with The Healthcare Commission.
-All three hospitals are of course fully registered with the Healthcare commission.
+All outpatient consultations and surgery take place at Mount Stuart Hospital which is fully registered with The Healthcare Commission.

 Will pressure be put on me to have surgery at the initial consultation?